 How Do You Correctly Describe Your Language Skill Level?

-Listing your language skills accurately on your resume can give you a huge edge with hiring managers.
+When you list your second language on your resume accurately, it can give you a huge edge with hiring managers.

 The following basic language skills designations are pulled from the University of North Carolina Wilmington’s business school: